 The letters are surrounded by 4 large circular filigrees.
 These filigrees represent the four-part voices: soprano, alto, tenor, and bass.
 These filigree lines weave in and out of each other.
 They complement and in harmonious interaction with other voices, just like the musical composition.
 It swoops up and down.
 It turns on itself.
 It has ornamentation in form of acanthus leaves.
 It grows from a single line to a more complex shape with multiple lines going on simultaneously.
 All these visual representations can also be found in the musical characteristic.
 It is the perfect embodiment of the masterpiece.

 The letters are surrounded by 4 large circular filigrees that represent the four-part voices in a fugue.
-They also representing the visual representation of the musical characteristics.
+They also representing the visual representation of the musical characteristics of a fugue composition where the voices weave in and out creating tapestry of sound.

 The four corners are adorned with ornamented forms of musical instruments: the violin, piano, horn, and oboe.
 Bach has never indicated a specific instrument for the composition, thus leaving it open for any kind of instrument to perform it.
 Thus this artwork also indicates this fascinating fact to us by offering these instruments that represent a different family.
 The violin for the strings family (The Art of Fugue is often performed by a string quartet).
 The piano for the keyboard family (It can be performed on an authentically Baroque which is the harpsichord, organ, or the modern piano).
 The horn for the brass and the oboe for the woodwind family.
 They all work just as beautifully.